Andy Cowell

 Andrew Cowell (born 12 February 1969) is a British Formula One engineer.
-He is the CEO and team principal at Aston Martin Aramco F1 Team.
+He is the Chief Strategy Officer at Aston Martin, having previously been the CEO and Team Principal.
 He is a fellow of the IMechE and the Royal Academy of Engineering.

 Career

 Cosworth/BMW Motorsport

 Cowell studied Mechanical Engineering at Lancaster University (Grizedale College), and joined Cosworth on their graduate scheme straight and then worked his way through the company’s various technical departments before specialising in the design and development of Formula One engines.
 By 1998, Cowell was responsible for the engineering project group for the top end of the innovative CK engine, which powered Stewart Grand Prix to a win in 1999.
 He spent a year with BMW Motorsport in 2000, steering the engineering group that designed the 2001 BMW-Williams engine.

 Cowell returned to Cosworth as Principal Engineer for F1 design and development in 2001, managing new engine projects in 2001 and 2003, before joining Mercedes-Ilmor in 2004 as Principal Engineer for the FQ V10 engine project.
 He worked as Chief Engineer on Ilmor’s V8 engine project before taking on oversight for the technical and programme leadership of all engine projects – including the KERS Hybrid system, which debuted in 2009.